 In 1992 we completed our first Shared Ownership scheme at Limehouse Basin, E14.
 The £2.5 million development on Horseferry Road comprises 42 homes, many overlooking the River Thames.
 For more details on our Shared Ownership schemes please visit our Newlon Living website.

 In 2008 we completed our first Social HomeBuy, a government initiative, helping people to buy the homes they live in.

-For nearly 50 years we have worked to meet the housing needs of our local communities in north and east London.
+For over half a century we have worked to meet the housing needs of our local communities in north and east London.
 As we continue to grow we remain committed in our support for an area rich in diversity.